iturdikulov/notes/Colemak_Mod-DH.md

 On [[Android]] you can use special application, which add new layout for physical keyboard: [mod-dh/android at master · ColemakMods/mod-dh · GitHub](https://github.com/ColemakMods/mod-dh/tree/master/android).

+To temporarily switch into Colemak-DH layout use this commands (require xorg):
+`setxkbmap us,ru -variant colemak_dh`